Lille starts Marcelo Bielsa era with 3-0 win over Claudio Ranieri’s Nantes

 Lille was awarded a penalty in the 68th after Kevin Malcuit was fouled by Nicolas Pallois in the box, and De Preville converted from the spot by sending Maxime Dupe the wrong way.
 El Ghazi made it 3-0 three minutes later with a clean finish.
 El Ghazi celebrated his goal by taking his shirt off, revealing a tribute to former Ajax teammate Abdelhak Nouri, who collapsed during a pre-season game this summer and suffered brain damage.

-Bielsa guided Marseille to a fourth-place finish in 2015 while Ranieri who famously led English club Leicester to the Premier League title in 2016 helped Monaco win the second division title in his first season, and then finish runner-up in the top flight in 2013-14.
+Bielsa guided Marseille to a fourth-place finish in 2015 while Ranieri _ who famously led English club Leicester to the Premier League title in 2016 _ helped Monaco win the second division title in his first season, and then finish runner-up in the top flight in the 2013-14 season.

 For all the latest Sports News, download Indian Express App